top of page

 • Application in daily life.

-Parents and educators can refer to the syllabus to track progress and identify areas needing extra attention.
+You can refer to the syllabus to track progress and identify areas needing extra attention.

 Encouraging a Positive Attitude Towards Math